Wasealex/monty/README.md

 Most of the industry uses this standard but it is not required by the specification of the language.
 There is not more than one instruction per line.
 There can be any number of spaces before or after the opcode and its argument:

+Facts about monty bytecode
+-extension is .m
+-one instruction perline
+-instruction is called 'opcode'
+-there can be any number of space before or after the opcode -if the line is blank(empty or only space) then its EOF, that means any instruction after us not considered

+common opcodes used here will be pull, insert_at_begin() pall, print_list() pint, insert_at_end() pop, remove_at_end() swap, swap_first_two()
+add, add_first_two()